Merivuokko/scherzo/README.md

 Scherzo is in very early stages of development.
 It cannot yet be used for anything.
 There is a working prototype of a configurable Alma music expression parser.
 The current implementation allows for very flexible music parser building.
 It is not clear yet if all this flexibility is necessary/desirable, and if it is possible to automatically pretty-print the parsed music back to text using the parser's configuration.

 All contributions (code, documentation, ideas) are very welcome.
-Contributing to will become easier once thre is some basic working functionality.
+Contributing to will become easier once there is some basic working functionality.

 ## Building

 Cabal is used to build this package.
-It currently requires using GHC >= 9.2 as it utilizes the OverloadedRecordDot extension.
-You'll also need to use head.hackage repository because some dependencies of scherzo are still broken on ghc 9.2.
+It currently requires using GHC >= 9.2 as it utilizes the OverloadedRecordDot language extension.
+Usage of head.hackage repository should not longer be necessary.

-See [here](http://ghc.gitlab.haskell.org/head.hackage/) for instructions on how to set up head.hackage repository.